bright/new-www/src/pages/blog/2014-11-05-attaching-sharejs-to-select.md

 ---
 layout: post
+excerpt: >-
-excerpt: "One thing that I found missing in ShareJS library was the possibility to attach live concurrent editing to HTML &lt;select&gt; element.
+  One thing that I found missing in ShareJS library was the possibility to attach live concurrent editing to HTML &lt;select&gt; element.
 Out of the box it works only with text fields - &lt;input&gt; and &lt;textarea&gt;.
-Here is the workaround."
+Here is the workaround.
 title: Attaching ShareJS to select HTML element
-modified: 2014-11-05
+modified: 2014-11-05T00:00:00.000Z
-tags: [sharejs, javascript]
+tags:
+  - sharejs
+  - javascript
 comments: true
 author: adam
+date: '2014-11-04T23:00:00.000Z'
+published: true
 ---

 One thing that I found missing in [ShareJS](http://sharejs.org/) library was the possibility to attach live concurrent editing to HTML `<select>` element.
 Out of the box it works only with text fields - `<input>` and `<textarea>` using `doc.attachTextarea(elem)` function.